 Downtown Disney will also get an update as it becomes the corridor tying together the East and West sides of the resort and connection to the two existing Disney Parks.
 In the blurry image below, you are looking at the space currently occupied by the Downtown Disney bridge in the lower right corner and the old ESPN Zone, Rain Forest, and AMC Theater buildings in the center section.
 New buildings and what appears to be a circular fountain take up most of that spot in the image below.
 If you follow that path upward toward the upper left you’ll see the Disneyland Hotel.

-Since that image was released, Disneyland has confirmed more details about the Downtown Disney transformation, including some restaurants coming to the resort later in 2024 (Our Downtown Disney coverage was updated on the evening of Jan.
-22 2024, with yet another new restaurant confirmed and some new concept art):
+Since that image was released, Disneyland confirmed more details about the Downtown Disney transformation, including the restaurants coming to the resort this year.

 DisneylandForward: New East Side Parking Structure & Streets